Skip to main content

 • Gas safety checks

-These come first, always, regardless of your budget.
+These come first, always, regardless of your budget or what you’d rather spend money on.
 Water ingress destroys everything downstream.
-Structural movement gets worse, not better, if ignored.
+Structural movement gets worse if ignored.

 Tier 2Important